day-by-day-calendar/day-by-day-calendar.github.io/privacy.md

 # Use of other services

 Day by Day app uses Google Tasks API to sync with Google Tasks.
 You can find their privacy policy <a href="https://policies.google.com/privacy" target="_blank">here</a>.

+Day by Day's use and transfer to any other app of information received from Google APIs will adhere to <a href="https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes" target="_blank">Google API Services User Data Policy</a>, including the Limited Use requirements.

 Firebase is used for collecting the app's crashes.
 Their privacy policy is <a href="https://www.firebase.com/terms/privacy-policy.html" target="_blank">here</a>.